nalmadi/fix8/README.md

 - **MET_Dataset**: Raymond, O., Moldagali, Y., & Al Madi, N. (2023, May).
 A dataset of underrepresented languages in eye tracking research.
 In Proceedings of the 2023 Symposium on Eye Tracking Research and Applications (pp. 1-2).

+# API and Documentation for Developers ⚙️
+Developers can find the Fix8 Core API documentation [HERE](https://fix8-eye-tracking.github.io/)

 # Citation 📝